lmichel/pyvo/docs/mivot/index.rst

 Level 4: Integrated to ModelViewerLayer3
 ----------------------------------------
-This level is an extension of ModelViewerLayer3.
-It can generate SkyCoord instances from MANGO:EpochPosition instances and apply to them an epoch propagation.
+At this level, science ready objects are directly extracted from the annotation block.
+The model(s) is totally hidden.
+The current implementation can build SkyCoord instance from a MANGO:EpochPosition instance.
+The apply_space_motion transformation has also been wrapped in.

 .. doctest-remote-data::
     >>> with ModelViewer(votable) as m_viewer: # doctest: +SKIP